kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-Whiteboards.md

 - The patients initials, sex and age
 - Visual indicators.
 Here we can see the forget-me-not which indicates dementia, a ceiling of care alert and frailty flags
 - The most recent National Early Warning Score (NEWS) and the time since the observations were taken
-- Whether the patient has been streamed or assessed and what the priority level is
+- Whether the patient has been streamed or assessed and the priority level
-- If the patient has been seen by a doctor, by whom and at what time
+- Whether or not the patient has been seen by a doctor, by whom and at what time
 - The responsible consultant
 - If a treatment decision has been reached and how long has elapsed since the patient has been seen by a doctor
 - If canulae have been fitted